Fractangle/inkybar/README.md

 Returns an array of 1s and 0s corresponding to black and white pixels (including the quiet zone).

-`text` is the text to encode.
-If it contains characters that can't be represented in Code 128 mode B, all hell breaks loose.
-TODO: Make all hell not break loose.

 ## To-do list
 * TODO: Text below barcode bars
-* TODO: Fully support code 128 format